jasper-muller/Udacity-P5/final_project/report.md

 Validation means that we assert the performance of a trained classifier on data that it has not seen before.
 As such we test how well a classifier generalizes to unseen data.
 A classic mistake is to train and test a classifier on the same (training) data.

 For the validation of my classifier I used the provided tester file `tester.py`.
 This file uses a stratified shuffle split cross-validation strategy to validate the performance of a classifier.

+The shuffling indicates that we randomly select samples and assign them to a fold.
+Stratified cross validation means that we divide the folds such that each fold has the same percentage of POI's as in the entire dataset.
+Since the number of POI's is relatively small, if we would not use stratified cross validation we might arrive at folds that do not contain any POI's.

 ## Evaluation metrics
 >Give at least 2 evaluation metrics and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm’s performance.